Hypocritical believers can distort our perception of God and destroy our faith in him.

 Here is what we need to remember.

-The misbehavior of reborn believers has no bearing on the veracity of the Bible or its relevance to us.
+The misbehavior of reborn believers has no bearing on the integrity of the Bible or its relevance to us.

 The unlawful actions of police officers and judges do not render criminal statutes moot.
 They still apply to us.